apearce/use-connected-state/README.md

     </div>);
 }
 ```
-If the Clicks component does not exist the `setByKey` call is ignored allowing the Counter to still work.
+If the `Clicks` component does not exist the `setByKey` call is ignored allowing the `Counter` to still work.

 ### State Config
-`useConnectedState` takes an optional state config object.
+`useConnectedState` hooks take an optional state config object.
 #### Properties
 | Name | Type | Default | Description |
 |------|------|---------|-------------|